KamaniBhavin/price-averager/readme.md

 From a terminal

 1. Clone this project  `https://github.com/KamaniBhavin/price-averager.git` and cd into it `cd price-averager`.
-2. Run `npm install` to install used libraries.
-3. Run `npm run zip` to create a distribution file called `price_averager.zip`.
+2. Run `npm run zip` to install used libraries & create a distribution file called `price_averager.zip`.
-4. Load the project into Chrome browser ([refer for help](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)) .
+3. Load the project into Chrome browser ([refer for help](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)) .